 2.1.1.
 Unless the application calls for a customized device, select a PCD from the broad range of commercially available single element transducers, typically marketed for non-destructive testing of submerged targets.
 These suppliers also have cabling and accessories (e.g. the mirror reflector in SAT3).

 2.1.2.
-Minimize PCD response to the ultrasound source.
-This may be done both through selection of the PCD (center frequency and bandwidth) by using a notch or high pass filter.
+Minimize PCD response to the US source.
+This may be done both through selection of the PCD (center frequency and bandwidth) and by using a notch or high pass filter.
 The latter is implementable either as a standalone module or as part of a signal conditioning device.

 2.1.3.
+Enable real time streaming of data to storage.
+The SAT2 and 3 systems both employ 12-bit streaming USB oscilloscopes (see Table of Materials) which have the conveniences of portability and well-built user interfaces.

-Optimize the use of digitizer dynamic range.
-PCD signals may cover several orders of magnitude, both over a long exposure (as bubbles are eliminated) or if running experiments at varying ultrasound drive levels.
+2.1.4.
+Optimize the use of the digitizer’s dynamic range.
+PCD signals may cover several orders of magnitude, both because of a long exposure (as bubbles are eliminated) and if running experiments at varying US drive levels.
 It is therefore necessary to check that the signal conditioning chain scales all signals so that they can be properly recorded.

-2.1.3.1.
+2.1.4.1.
 Use a digitizer with a large dynamic range (at least 12 bits) to capture as much data as possible with minimal likelihood of high signal clipping and maximal signal to noise ratio (SNR) of the smallest signals.
 When comparing devices, review the specifications for signal to noise and distortion and/or effective number of bits, as these are more complete descriptions of attainable dynamic range.
-Also consider whether the size of the memory buffer is sufficient for the desired rate of data capture.
+Also consider whether the size of the memory buffer is sufficient for the desired length and rate of data capture.

-2.1.3.2.
+2.1.4.2.
 Include a preamplifier in the signal chain, so that the smallest expected signals can be adequately captured.
 In our experience, PCD self-noise is well below that of most digitizers, so a modest degree of preamplification (e.g. <100x) can still improve the SNR of the final result.

-2.1.3.3.
-Filtering of the ultrasound source frequency is best performed prior to preamplification in order to avoid saturating the amplifier.
+2.1.4.3.
+Filtering of the US source frequency is best performed prior to preamplification in order to avoid saturating the amplifier.

-2.1.3.4.
-If an ultrasound pulser/receiver is used to provide gain and/or filtering capabilities, it can also be used in pulser mode to confirm path length/alignment or check for unexpected scatterers in the propagation path between the PCD and the cell exposure compartment.
+2.1.4.4.
+If an US pulser/receiver is used to provide gain and/or filtering capabilities, it can also be used in pulser mode to confirm path length/alignment or check for unexpected scatterers in the propagation path between the PCD and the cell exposure compartment.

-2.1.4.
-Enable real time streaming of data to storage.
-The SAT2 and 3 systems both employ 12-bit streaming USB oscilloscopes which have the conveniences of portability and well-built user interfaces.

 2.1.5.
 Confirm proper impedance matching in the signal chain in order to avoid gain or bandwidth errors.
 PCD devices typically have output impedances near 50 Ohms, so a suitable process is to replace the PCD with a known signal from a waveform generator (with 50 Ohm output impedance) and confirm that the signal size appearing on the digitizer matches expectations, scales linearly when the injected signal is changed, and no clipping is observed for the largest signal of interest.

 2.2.
-Processing
+Pre-processing

 2.2.1.
 Correct the raw voltage signals for all known gains and sensitivities in the signal path that relate to processing of data in the frequency range of interest.